EFAP Section 3

 2. Prospective Food Pantries will have the opportunity to make presentations prior to the vote.

-4. The only reason for denying an eligible Food Pantry at the Biennial Meeting is because of duplication of service (justification required).
+4. The only reason for denying an eligible Food Pantry at the Biennial Meeting is because of duplication of service (written justification required).

 6. Lead Agency selection.